pytorch/pytorch/docs/source/rpc/rref.rst

 As messages might come delayed or out-of-order, we need one more guarantee to make sure the delete message is not processed too soon.
-If A sends a message to B that involves an RRef, we call the RRef on A the parent RRef and the RRef on B the child RRef.
+If A sends a message to B that involves an RRef, we call the RRef on A (the parent RRef) and the RRef on B (the child RRef).

 **G2.
 Parent RRef will NOT be deleted until the child RRef is confirmed by the owner.**